asbah-amjad/WebDev2-Architecting/documentation.md

 4. Go to step 1.

 The `setTimeout` is used because `setInterval` can cause buggy calls if view is changed and it is not cleared properly.
+Low interval is used since, server B has low response time.